The Construction of Space Shuttle Launch Complex 39-B

 And it snakes its way across the PTCR, picks up another passenger (EF-1), and then it goes right on through a concrete wall and enters the innermost bowels of the tunneling inside the Pad, aiming for the place where the Tunnel lurches straight upwards, headed for the underside of the FSS, and 79K14110 sheet E-8 gives you all of that.

-And what winds up happening after it punches through that concrete wall, turns out to be some pretty-substantial modifications to the original Apollo-vintage concrete guts of the Pad, to accommodate that fact that there's no more LUT, and instead, all of the electrical Power is going to have to be routed up through this brand-new FSS-thing they were going to have to build for their Space Shuttle, and they wound up using some of the existing Apollo stuff inside the guts of the Pad, but they also had to make a bunch of new stuff down there, too.
+And what winds up happening after it punches through that concrete wall, turns out to be some pretty-substantial modifications to the original Apollo-vintage concrete guts of the Pad, to accommodate the fact that there's no more LUT, and instead, all of the electrical Power is going to have to be routed up through this brand-new FSS-thing they were going to have to build for their Space Shuttle, and they wound up using some of the existing Apollo stuff inside the guts of the Pad, but they also had to make a bunch of new stuff down there, too.

 79K10338 sheet S-14 shows us how they had to dig a pretty goodly hole down into the Pad, where they then made themselves a nice reinforced-concrete shaft that bounced off to the side, down at its bottom, where it broke through the wall of the existing Apollo concrete, and this is a good time for a little review of all that stuff, just to make sure we really know where the hell we are.